Linux/Android Porting

 Linux/Android porting is the process of adapting a Linux or Android operating system to run on a new or existing hardware platform.
 Porting is necessary when a device manufacturer wants to use a Linux or Android operating system on a device with different hardware, such as a new smartphone model, or when a hardware vendor wants to support Linux or Android on a new platform.

-The porting process typically involves several steps, including:
+The porting process includes several steps, including:-

 Board support package (BSP) development: Creating the low-level software drivers and system configurations necessary to support the new hardware platform.
 This includes writing drivers for the hardware components, such as the CPU, memory, storage, and peripherals, and configuring the system to boot and run on the new hardware.